mangoseeds/juyonbae.com/README.md

 # Features
 The website includes:

-A landing page
-An about page that
-A project page that lists my projects and links to github repositories A contact page with ways to get in touch
+Landing page, About page, Project page, Contact page

 Responsive mobile-first design with photos I took Smooth scrolling and transitions between sections Netlify form handling and deployment

-# Running the Site Locally
-To run the site locally:

-Clone this repo
-Open index.html in your browser
-Explore the pages and images!
-Note: The Netlify form functionality will only work on the deployed site.
-Locally, the form is static.

 # Live Site and Netlify
-The site is deployed on Netlify and can be viewed live at: juyonbae.com
+The site is deployed on Netlify and can be viewed live at: [juyonbae.com](https://juyonbae.com)

 Netlify was used to: